sgb-io/codehawk-cli/CONTRIBUTING.md

 - There is currently no 3rd party API that can fetch codehawk results remotely
 - There are no plans to expose codehawk results outside of a project

+# Updating tests when changes result in materially different outputs

+There is now a script to update all the static `expected.json` files: `yarn run test:updateexpectations`.

+Note that this script runs "blind", i.e. assumes that the output is correct, and writes it to file, discarding whatever was there before.
+It's up to you to ensure that the changes are correct / valid.

 ## Releasing new versions

 Note: currently, only the project owner (sgb-io) has access to publish new versions to npm.